Summer UTV Riding Safety Tips

 Summer is here and so is summer weather.
 In most places this time of year, it’s hot.
 Really hot.
 This won’t stop us from hitting the trail though.
-Riding can be just as fun in the heat, but you need to prepare for the weather.
+Summer UTV riding can be just as fun in the heat, but you need to prepare for the weather.
 Under hot conditions, it is worth taking some extra precautions to make sure everyone has a safe and fun time on the trail.
 As we are located in Utah, we have a bit of experience with hot, desert riding.
 Here are a few suggestions to help stay safe and have fun in the sun.

 First, bring water – lots and lots of water.
 This is probably the most important thing you can do to ensure a good ride when it is hot outside.
 You and everyone with you needs to stay hydrated.
 Bring extra water in case of emergency.
 You never know if you will have to hike out, wait near a disabled vehicle, or top off an overheated radiator.